 Question: "What does the term 'Ichabod' mean in the Bible?"

-Answer: The term “Ichabod” is found in two places in the Bible, 1 Samuel 14:3 and 4:21.
-Ichabod was the son of Phinehas and the grandson of Eli, the “priest of the LORD in Shiloh.”
+Answer: The term Ichabod is found in two places in the Bible,1 Samuel 4:21 and 14:3.
+Ichabod was the son of Phinehas and the grandson of Eli, the priest of the Lord in Shiloh.
 The sad story of Eli and his two wayward sons, Phinehas and Hophni, is found in 1 Samuel, chapters 2 and 4.
 Hophni and Phinehas died in battle with the Philistines who captured the Ark of the Covenant and took it away from Israel.
 Upon hearing this terrible news, Eli fell backward off his chair and broke his neck and died.
 Phinehas’s pregnant wife went into labor and bore a son.

 Jesus later refers to the concept of the glory of God leaving Israel.
-In His last message to the populace of Israel, His final word to the religious leaders was, "O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.
-Look, your house is left to you desolate" (Matthew 23:37-38).
+In His last message to the populace of Israel, His final word to the religious leaders was “O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.
+Look, your house is left to you desolate” (Matthew 23:37–38).
 That was His final statement of judgment on Israel for the rejection of their Messiah.
-He has indicted them, indicted their leaders and by indicting the leaders, indicted all the people who followed the leaders.
+He has indicted their leaders and, by indicting the leaders, indicted all the people who followed the leaders.
 And now He says their house is left desolate—Ichabod, the glory is departing.
-God is moving away from Israel to another people.

 © Copyright 2002-2014 Got Questions Ministries.